5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 The voice says, “Present your case.”

 A ledger appears—already open.
-He reads it and flinches: words spoken when tired, silences chosen for convenience, benefits accepted without asking who paid the cost, rationalizations disguised as good intentions.
+The Charioteer reads it and flinches: words spoken when tired, silences chosen for convenience, benefits accepted without asking who paid the cost, rationalizations disguised as good intentions.

 The voice says—almost tenderly: